-Amartya Bhattacharya’s The He Without Himexplores a daughter’s search for her father in the metropolis of Kolkata.
+Amartya Bhattacharyya’s film explores a daughter’s search for her father in the metropolis of Kolkata.
 The daughter Shatarupa, finds the voice of her father in a young man who comes to her life as a director.
 The paternal traits draw her towards him, but she finds herself trapped elsewhere between emotional complexities and simplicity.
 The Bengali Panorama has just five new films this year – Asukhwalla by Palash Dey, Watchmakerby Anindya Banerjee, Others by Debesh Chatterjee, Bisorgo by Arunava Khasnobis and Andarkahini by Arnab K. Middya.
 The one film that no one should miss is the very long documentary called Czechmate: In Search of Jiri Menzel directed by Shivendra Singh Dungarpur.
 The film, spread over three parts of screening, is more than 7 hours long and is an in-depth look at the Czech New Wave Movement of the 1960s!

 The Awards will be distributed on the last day of the festival that is on November 17, 2018.